NADCA provides certificates to each of its members. This certificate lists the company’s name and when their membership expires.

 Many NADCA members provide residential and commercial services.
 However, some companies provide just one.
 If a company has just recently entered the commercial HVAC cleaning industry, they should be able to highlight recent training and education they have received.

 Each member of NADCA has one ASCS on staff; some have more than one.
-Many specifications require the presence of an ASCS.
 This certification signifies a high level of professionalism in the HVAC cleaning industry.

 This issue should be discussed before the project begins.
 If they are sub-contracting the work, they still need to follow all recommended guidelines.